D7460N/D7460N.dev/ADD.md

 * No relational context
 * No copyright

-> <span id="logo-note">NOTE : : Accessibility requirements do not apply to logos and or incidental graphics, but is nevertheless best practices for [Usability](#usability).<br />
+> <span id="logo">NOTE : : Accessibility requirements do not apply to logos and or incidental graphics, but is nevertheless best practices for [Usability](#usable).<br />
 [Color and Contrast | accessibility.digital.gov](https://accessiblity.digital.gov/visual-design/color-and-contrast/)

 The D7460N logo changes color dynamically depending on its `background-color` so as to maintain the contextual theme and standard accessibility contrast ratio of `4.5:1`.
 The color of `#999999` is defaulted as a safe fallback color that works in both light and dark themes.
-Note: (see [Accessibility](#accessibility) note above).
+Note: (see [Accessibility](#access) note above).

 </details>